Master Productivity: 15 Expert-Approved Daily Tips

 12. Have a Productive Week

 I’ve been an entrepreneur for over ten years now.
-The single biggest factor in my success has been productivity and organization, so I feel like I have a lot to say about making Mondays more productive, which you could add to your article.
+The biggest factors in my success have been productivity and organization, so I have much to say about making Mondays more productive, which you could add to your article.

-To have a productive Monday, start the day before on a Sunday night.
+To have a productive Monday, start the day before on Sunday night.
 Do a quick weekly planning session for 5-10 minutes every Sunday evening.
 This means that you can hit the ground running on Monday morning.
-You won’t end up wasting time deciding what you should be working on.
-You just do it.
+You won’t end up wasting time deciding what you should be working on—you just do it.

-In my early years as an entrepreneur, I used to start on a Monday morning by looking at the email that had come in overnight and working through that.
-This killed my productivity on a Monday as I’d inevitably end up responding to low-value emails.
+In my early years as an entrepreneur, I used to start on a Monday morning by looking at the emails that had come in overnight and working through them.
+This killed my productivity on a Monday, as I’d inevitably end up responding to low-value emails.
 By implementing a quick planning session on Sunday evening, I’d know exactly what I was supposed to be working on and could just wake up on Monday morning and start working on that.

 Another point on top of this is around priorities.

-“Pick the hardest task of that day and complete it first before doing anything else.”
+“Pick the hardest task of that day and complete it before doing anything else.”

 Even if you do nothing else that day, you will still make good progress and be productive this way.

 It also helps avoid procrastination.
-Many people do small or unimportant tasks just to make it feel like they are making progress when they really aren’t.
+Many people do small or unimportant tasks to make it feel like they are making progress when they aren’t.

-For years I would focus on the small, quick tasks first.
-This meant I kept putting off the more challenging tasks.
-These tend to be those that would impact the business the most.
-As soon as I switched to doing the hardest task first, my productivity skyrocketed.
+For years, I focused on the small, quick tasks first.
+This meant I kept putting off the more challenging tasks, which tend to impact the business the most.
+When I switched to doing the hardest task first, my productivity skyrocketed.

 Get Eat That Frog Summarized by Blinkist